 - 4.1.2.7 Run a reference standard check using the approximate dry gas standard values of 0.040, 0.080 and 0.200.
 If at any point during the evaluation, any of the checks fall outside of the acceptance criteria, it is at the analyst discretion to proceed to instrument adjustment.
 Enter the lot numbers for the standard being used on the printouts and retain the printouts for the records.
 Document the results on the checklist. - 4.1.2.7.1 If the instrument fails any of the checks during any portion of the re-certification process, the analyst can abort the re-certification process and proceed to the adjustment of the instrument. - 4.1.2.8 Run a wet bath reference standard check using the approximate reference solution values of 0.080 and 0.200.
 If at any point during the evaluation, any of the checks fall outside of the acceptance criteria, it is at the analyst discretion to proceed to instrument adjustment.
 Enter the lot numbers for the standard being used on the printouts and retain the printouts for the records.
 Document the results on the checklist. - 4.1.2.9 Run a sample using the simulator containing the methanol solution.
 Log the results of the test to indicate if the instrument detected methanol as an interferent.
 This test should be run through the evidential testing sequence.
-Document the results on the checklist and retain the printonts. - 4.1.2.10 Run a simulated subject test using two simulators that differ by more than 0.020 results are more than 0.020 apart and then log the results.
-The instrument should
+Document the results on the checklist and retain the printouts. - 4.1.2.10 Run a simulated subject test using two simulators that differ by more than 0.020 in solution concentration.
+For the first and second samples, make sure that the results are more than 0.020 apart and then log the results.
+The instrument should prompt for a third test.
+Provide the third sample from either solution and log the results.
+Document the results on the checklist and retain the printouts. - 4.1.2.10.1 It is acceptable to use one simulator containing more than 0.020 alcohol solution and the second sample from alcohol free breath from the analyst.

 - 4.2 Draeger 9510 series: Scheduled maintenance - 4.2.1 These checks will be performed on a per calendar year basis. - 4.2.2Using the Ambient Pressure correction menu function, check the current ambient pressure using a traceable calibrated barometer.
-Document the results on the checklist and/or spreadsheet. - 4.2.3 The instrument will have a label placed on it indicating the date of the scheduled maintenance, and its expiration date.
-Instruments expire at midnight on the last day of the year following the scheduled maintenance. - 4.2.4 NOTE: Example: Scheduled maintenance performed at any time during the year 2016, has a corresponding instrument expiration date of December 31st, 2019. - 4.3 Acceptance Criteria - 4.3.1 The following are used for the acceptance criteria for certification of the instrument. - 4.3.1.1 Self-Test
+Document the results on the checklist and/or spreadsheet. - 4.2.3 The instrument should have a label placed on it indicating the date of the scheduled maintenance, and its expiration date.
+Instruments expire at midnight on the last day of the year following the scheduled maintenance. - 4.2.4 NOTE: Example: Scheduled maintenance performed at any time during the year 2016, has a corresponding instrument expiration date of December 31st, 2017. - 4.3 Acceptance Criteria - 4.3.1 The following are used for the acceptance criteria for certification of the instrument.